Rieleros de Aguascalientes: History

 Baseball arrived in Aguascalientes in hand with the railroad at the beginning of the 20th century.
 A group of Mexican and American railroad workers on the Mexican Central Railway held a baseball game in March 1902.
 The teams, the Aguascalientes Mexicans and American Railways, played the first game in the state on the railroad's land.

-In 1975, the Rieleros were founded by Raul Medina Reyes in partnership with Don Pedro Barbosa and other local entrepreneurs.
+The Rieleros were founded in 1975 by Raúl Medina Reyes in partnership with Don Pedro Barbosa, José Ortiz Benavides and other local entrepreneurs, who bought the Veracruz franchise and moved it to Aguascalientes.
 Funds were raised through the issue of shares.
 A survey was then conducted to select a team name.
 The name Rieleros was chosen to honor the area's railroad heritage.
+The team debuted in the Mexican League on 14 March 1975 losing 1–5 against the Charros de Jalisco in the Parque Alberto Romo Chávez.

+In 1978, the Rieleros won the Mexican League championship, managed by Jaime Favela in his first season as manager.
+With players such as Horacio Piña, Cecilio Acosta, Ángel Moreno, Willie Crawford, Clarence Jones and Chico Rodríguez, the Rieleros finished as leaders of the Southwest division with a 89–62 record.
+In the quarterfinals, the Rieleros defeated the Diablos Rojos del México 4–2, including a perfect game by Piña.
+In the semifinals, Aguascalientes defeated the Cafeteros de Córdoba in six games, 4–2.
+In the championship game, the Rieleros defeated the Algodoneros de Unión Laguna 4–1 to claim their first (and as of 2024, only) Mexican League championship.

+In December 1999, the Rieleros franchise was bought by a group of businessmen from Puebla and renamed to Pericos de Puebla, who started to play in the 2000 season.
+In December 2003, ahead of the 2004 Mexican League season, the Cafeteros de Córdoba franchise was moved from Córdoba, Veracruz to Aguascalientes, bringing baseball back after a hiatus of four years.

 In 2008, the Rieleros de Aguascalientes were transferred to Nuevo Laredo, Tamaulipas, and were renamed the Tecolotes de Nuevo Laredo.
-They returned to Aguascalientes in 2012.
+They returned to Aguascalientes in 2012 after the Dorados de Chihuahua franchise was relocated.